-In this year’s State of the Real Estate Education Industry Report, you can see that online education is on the minds of those who participated in our annual survey.
+In our recent State of the Real Estate Education Industry Report, it was revealed that online education is on the minds of those who participated in our annual survey.
 More schools now include online training as one of their options, and fewer of them offer live classroom training only.
 And, among their top concerns for the year were low-cost online competitors.

 Studies show that live classroom training is still the format that inspires students the most and increases their chances of retention.
 But, online training is gaining in popularity with students who cannot travel to a school, city, or classroom.
 There is a third option, however, that offers the best of both worlds: virtual classrooms.

 A virtual classroom is an online teaching and learning environment where participants can interact, communicate, view and discuss presentations, and engage with learning resources while working in groups…all in the comfort of their homes or at their desks!
 Virtual classrooms bring online training to life and enable students to reap the benefits of live classroom learning from their home or office.
 Here are 5 reasons why you should consider adding virtual classroom training as part of your real estate education.

 The respondents to our annual state of the industry survey list “recruiting students” as their top business challenge.
 Adding virtual classrooms to your repertoire can make inroads into solving for this challenge.
 Students you might not ordinarily reach can now take part in a class with an instructor, even though they don’t live near your school.
 In fact, prelicensing candidates often want to know whether real estate education classes are offered close to their small town or city—and in most cases, they are not.